Classic-Fortress/server-qwprogs/README.md

 New features
 ------
 * `localinfo allowpracspawns 1` option for players to set a personal spawnpoint for practice.
 Players can then use commands `placepracspawn` and `removepracspawn`.
 Suicide  time  penalties are removed while allowpracspawns is enabled.
+* Added ``localinfo nomapcycle 1`` to stop all the confusion.
 * Option to configure hwguy armor `localinfo max_armor_hwguy 250`.
 * ``setinfo keepcells <number>`` allows scout/med/pyro/eng/hwguy to include cells above ``<number>`` into discards. eg. an eng with 200 cells that has ``setinfo keepcells 50`` will discard 150 cells and keep 50. sold/spy/sniper/demo will throw all cells regardless of ``<number>`` (current behaviour). suggest players using this setinfo use scout/med/pyro/eng/hwguy class configs to set values for each class. ``localinfo nokeepcells 1`` - disables keepcells server-wide
 * option to let engineer move while building `localinfo em on`.